Mazahir26/Bello/README.md

 ## Exports

-Not here for code, Just want to grab the Software and get your Dirty. you can find the exports for Windows and Linux Here
+Not here for code, Just want to grab the Software and get your hands Dirty. you can find the exports for Windows and Linux Here

 ## Features